Links on Android Authority may earn us a commission. Learn more.

 Vivo’s Achilles Heel has long been its software, with FunTouch OS growing an unenviable reputation of being a poor iOS clone.
 Fortunately, the company has improved matters in recent years.
 The current global take on FunTouch OS is definitely more in line with the stock Android aesthetic.
 Most importantly, the Apple-inspired Control Center has been banished in favor of a regular notification shade and quick toggle menu.

-Another concern is software updates, as Vivo doesn’t have a Google or Samsung-style minimum guarantee for updates and patches.
-The firm has been gradually dishing out updates to several more recent devices, but not all Vivo phones are so lucky.
-2019’s Vivo Nex 3 flagship still hasn’t received Android 11 and received Android 10 eight months after release.
+Another concern is software updates, as vivo doesn’t have a Google or Samsung-style minimum guarantee for updates and patches.
+The firm has been gradually dishing out updates to several more recent devices, but not all vivo phones are so lucky.
+2019’s vivo Nex 3 flagship still hasn’t received Android 11 and received Android 10 eight months after release.
 For what it’s worth, the X60 Pro Plus has already received the Android 12 update with FunTouch OS 12, so things seem to be off to a solid start.

 1,080 x 2,376